Sheikh Abdullah Al-Salem Cultural Centre: Science Museum

 The Transport gallery houses over 200 historical and contemporary vehicles from full scale planes, boats and cars suspended from the roof structure, to full size replicas of the Bluebird and Bloodhound speed record vehicles and the Red Bull Stratos capsule.
 The technical installation methodology, coordination and structural challenges were significant within this gallery.

 Space Museum

-The Space Museum with four galleries and a 110-seat planetarium creates a futuristic museum exploring topics from the Big Bang to space travel, and our place in the solar system.
+The Space Museum with four galleries and a 110-seat planetarium creates a futuristic museum exploring topics from the Big Bang to space travel, and Earth's place in the Solar System.
 At the centre, the planetarium was designed and built as part of the exhibition fit-out including the structural development and engineering for it to traverse the ground and mezzanine floors.
 A key section of the museum is an immersive model of the international space station (ISS) which gives the opportunity to learn about astronauts' life in the ISS, and the challenges involved in human living in space.